rlouf/birdland/README.md

 # Birdland

 A famous Jazz club.
 Also a recommendation library.
+The library is composed of the following files:

+- `tower_sampler.go` implements the tower sampling algorithm to sample from a discrete distribution;
+- `alias_sampler.go` implements the alias sampling algorithm to sample from a discrete distribution;
+- `bird.go` contains the simple recommender engine;
+- `flock.go` contains the social recommender engine;
+- `recommend.go` contains the functions used to produce recommendations from the engines.

 ## Recommendation